VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

   - Gregory decided to set Cardboard Friend free to its 'planet and people', accidentally calling it "Gregory" \[13:12 - *Cardboard Friend*]

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.md)
-  - Cardboard Friend haunts Ghost in *Haunted By CF*
+  - Ghost is established as the grown-up version of Gregory after the events that transpired with Cardboard Friend in his childhood \[5:27 - *Prop Hunt 18: Ghost Hunt*]
-  - Ghost is established as the grown-up version of Gregory after the events that transpired with Cardboard Friend in his childhood \[5:27 - *Prop Hunt: Ghost Hunt*]
+  - Cardboard Friend haunts Ghost in *Haunted By Cardboard Friend*

 ----